Debt: The First 5,000 Years: Synopsis

-Anti-capitalist critique

-The concept of "everyday communism"
+Concept of "everyday communism"

-In Debt: The First 5,000 Years, Graeber proposes a concept of "everyday communism" which he defines, when analysing peasant lives as "The peasants' visions of communistic brotherhood did not come out of nowhere.
+In Debt: The First 5,000 Years, Graeber proposes a concept of "everyday communism" which he defines as situational behavior that conforms to the logic of 'from each according to their ability, to each according to their needs.'
+When analysing peasant lives, he writes: "The peasants' visions of communistic brotherhood did not come out of nowhere.
 They were rooted in real daily experience: of the maintenance of common fields and forests, of everyday cooperation and neighborly solidarity.
 It is out of such homely experience of everyday communism that grand mythic visions are always built".
 Also, "society was rooted above in the 'love and amity' of friends and kin, and it found expression in all those forms of everyday communism (helping neighbors with chores, providing milk or cheese for old widows) that were seen to flow from it".